AlecsFerra/RecStaticAnalyzer/README.md

 ```
 Where `type` is the name of the analysis to perform

-## Types of analysis
+## Types of Analysis

-### Stricntess analysis
+### Strictness Analysis

-The interpreter leverages a 2 point lattice (`Strict ≥ Lazy`) (isomorphic to the boolean lattice) obviously is an approximation.
+The interpreter employs a two-point lattice (`Strict ≥ Lazy`), which is isomorphic to the Boolean lattice.
+This serves as an approximation.

-A parameter is said strict when we have that `pₖ = ⊥ ⇒ f p₁ ... pₙ ... pₖ  = ⊥  ∀ p₁ ... pₖ`.
+A parameter is deemed strict if:
+`pₖ = ⊥ ⇒ f p₁ ... pₙ ... pₖ  = ⊥  ∀ p₁ ... pₖ`.

-When a parameter is strict is safe to perform his evaluation before the call to the function f thus making the interpretation of the program more efficient.
+Evaluating such parameters before invoking the function `f` enhances program interpretation efficiency.

 The implementation is based on the description given by [Mycroft: "The theory and practice of transforming call-by-need into call-by-value"](https://doi.org/10.1007/3-540-09981-6_19) and [Clack, Peyton Jones: "Strictness analysis — a practical approach"](https://doi.org/10.1007/3-540-15975-4_28).